 Why is the formula for the volume of a cube so simple?

-As promised before, we will now take a look at why the formula for the volume of a cube is so simple, and why it is only comprised of two variables and two mathematical symbols.
+As promised, we will now look at why the formula for the volume of a cube is so simple and why it is comprised of only two variables and two mathematical symbols.
 The main reason we could point to is the simplicity of the cube.
-The cube is highly regular, and, most importantly, very easy to define.
+The cube is highly regular and, most importantly, very easy to define.
 If you think about it, a sphere or a tetrahedron are even more regular than a cube, but it is much harder to compute their volume or area.
-This could be attributed in part to the fact that the surface of a sphere is difficult to model mathematically when we are using the typical Cartesian coordinates .
+This could be attributed partly to the fact that it is difficult to mathematically model the surface of a sphere when using the typical Cartesian coordinates.

 The cube, however, follows precisely this pattern.
 The sides of a cube are always aligned with the unit vectors that generate the 3D Cartesian space.
-This makes the computation of the volume as easy as finding the vector multiplication of the three unitary Cartesian vectors, each multiplied by the length of the cube's sides.
+This makes the volume computation as easy as calculating the cross product of the three unitary Cartesian vectors (vector product), each multiplied by the length of the cube's sides.

-You can see the by checking the mathematical formulas there seems to be a preference for squared shapes like the rectangular prism over rounded ones such as the cylinder.
-If you don't believe it, just take a look at those two linked above calculators and tell me which one you would prefer to compute by hand.
+You can see by checking the mathematical formulas that there seems to be a preference for squared shapes over rounded ones.
+If you don't believe it, take a look at the shapes of the rectangular prism calculator and the cylinder volume calculator and tell me which one you would prefer to compute by hand.

 Cubes in the world from Ice Cube to IceCube and beyond